 Let me tell you there is absolutely no point waiting to be “discovered”.
 You’ll either end up waiting forever or you’ll get signed and be miserable.

 Why will you be miserable?
-Because if you get signed without having a fan base, you’re going to have to build your fan base on the record label’s terms.
+Because if you get signed without having a fan base, you’re going to have to build your fan base on the record label’s terms (and by terms the record label will be paying to promote you which will be coming out of your budget).
 Not only that but if you get signed without a fan base, you’ll have no leverage during contract negotiations and will really have signed yourself up to be a slave for a massive corporation.

 You’ll know you’re music video is working when even months after its release, it continues to get thousands of views each day.
 You’ll know that your music is connecting when even months after you’ve released it, your twitter and facebook are lit up with people talking about you.